 In Part 1 of this paper sequence (Kukulies et al., 2019), variations of cloud characteristics based on cloud profiles were compared between three subregions of the TP, which are affected differently by large-scale atmospheric circulation.
-Here, we chose to examine the spatial patterns of seasonality, diurnal variations and extreme/ convective precipitation over the entire TP instead of regions with predefined boundaries, since the highresolution gridded data allow (in contrast to the cloud profiles) for a more accurate identification of regional differences.
+Here, we chose to examine the spatial patterns of seasonality, diurnal variations and extreme/convective recipitation over the entire TP instead of regions with predefined boundaries, since the high-resolution gridded data allows (in contrast to the cloud profiles) for a more accurate identification of regional differences.

-In order to detect new regional patterns than the known north-south differences (Yao et al., 2013; Maussion et al., 2014), we performed a principal component analysis (PCA) on both seasonal and diurnal variations of precipitation over the TP.
+In order to detect new regional patterns than the known north-south differences (Maussion et al., 2014; Yao et al., 2013), we performed a principal component analysis (PCA) on both seasonal and diurnal variations of precipitation over the TP.
 To identify the spatial patterns of temporal variations rather than actual variations in precipitation intensity, precipitation rates were first normalized by calculating the monthly (hourly) contributions in % to total annual (daily) precipitation.
-The input feature space for the PCA, was thus the normalized seasonal (diurnal) vector for each grid cell in the domain displayed in Figure 1a (n grid cells \times 12 monthly/24 hr precipitation contributions).
-The corresponding output is the eigenvector strengths for each grid cell, which indicates the deviation from the mean conditions of the dataset and can be used to reconstruct the first and second principal components of the seasonal and diurnal vectors.
-This is done by adding the eigenvector strengths to the per feature mean (seasonal/diurnal vector) and multiply it by the principal axis in feature space for the highest (first principal component) and second highest (second principal component) explained variance.
-This allows for the identification of regions or clusters of locations with distinct principal components for seasonal variations of precipitation (e.g., due to different large-scale atmospheric circulation impacts).
+The input feature space for the PCA, was thus the normalized seasonal (diurnal) vector for each grid cell in the domain displayed in Figure 1a (n grid cells x 12 monthly/24 hourly precipitation contributions).
+The corresponding output are the eigenvector strengths for each grid cell, which indicate the deviation from the mean conditions of the dataset and can be used to reconstruct the first and second principal components of the seasonal and diurnal vectors.
+This is done by adding the eigenvector strengths to the per feature mean (seasonal/diurnal vector) and multiply it by e principal axis in feature space for the highest (first principal component) and second highest (second principal mponent) explained variance.
+This allows for the identification of regions or clusters of locations with distinct principal components for seasonal variations of precipitation (e.g. due to different large-scale atmospheric circulation impacts).

-3 | SEASONALITY
+SEASONALITY

 The monthly contributions to the total annual mean precipitation for the four satellite data products averaged over the TP domain are displayed in Figure 2.
 It can be seen that the seasonal curves exhibit the same shape and similar monthly fractions in all data sets.
-This shows the robustness of the facts that the regional precipitation over the TP has a distinct peak with the highest contributions from June - August and that the monsoon season from May - September contributes to more than 70% to the total annual precipitation.
-GPM IMERG exhibits the highest contribution during the monsoon season (80%) despite the fact that mean rain rates are lower than in the other datasets (Figure 3).
+This shows the robustness of the facts that the regional precipitation over the TP has cuistinct peak with the highest contributions from June - August and that the monsoon season from May - September contributes to more than 70 % to the total annual precipitation.
+GPM IMERG exhibits the highest contribution during the monsoon season (80 %) despite the fact that mean rain rates are lower than in the other datasets (Fig. 3).